 The China Economics Summer Institute’s (CESI) objective is to create a network and community of top-level scholars working on Chinese economic development.
-It will next meet in August 2013 at Hong Kong University of Science and Technology.

 The Summer Institute brings together between 20 and 30 participants for three days of seminar presentations, and also allows scholars to interact and explore the possibility of doing joint research projects.
 Senior scholars who will attend will be available for consultations with junior scholars, usually during the afternoons and there will be some lectures by senior scholars.

 The scientific committee of the China Summer Institute is composed of Chong-En Bai, Robin Burgess, Hongbin Cai, Chang-Tai Hsieh, Hongbin Li, Albert Park, Gérard Roland, Jo Swinnen, Shang-Jin Wei and Yaohui Zhao.
 More about CESI>